unionlabs/union/move/move-ibc/README.md

 Please refer to [the Aptos documentation](https://aptos.dev/en/build/smart-contracts/third-party-dependencies) to learn more about how to integrate third-party dependencies.

-## Integrating an app with Union-IBC
+## Integrating an app with ibc-union

 Our relayer a.k.a [Voyager](https://github.com/unionlabs/union/tree/main/voyager) requires the IBC entry points to be defined under the module `ibc`.
 So to start with your implementation, make sure to define all the described